IndyCar

 IndyCar, LLC (stylized as INDYCAR), is an auto racing sanctioning body for American open-wheel car racing headquartered in Indianapolis, Indiana.
 The organization sanctions two racing series: the premier IndyCar Series with the Indianapolis 500 as its centerpiece, and the developmental series Indy NXT.
 IndyCar is recognized as a member organization of the FIA through the Automobile Competition Committee for the United States.

 The sanctioning body was formed in 1994 under the name Indy Racing League by Hulman & Company, which also owned the Indianapolis Motor Speedway complex, and began competition in 1996.
 The trademark name INDYCAR was officially adopted on January 1, 2011.
-The sport of open-wheel car racing, also historically referred to as championship car racing or Indy car racing, traces its roots to as early as 1905.
+The sport of open-wheel car racing, also historically referred to as championship car racing or Indy car racing, traces its roots in the US to as early as 1905.
 It is the fourth major sanctioning body to govern the sport of Indy car racing, following the American Automobile Association's Contest Board, the United States Auto Club (USAC), and Championship Auto Racing Teams (CART), and operated alongside the Champ Car World Series before acquiring the latter.

 Today, IndyCar is owned by the Penske Entertainment Corp., a subsidiary of Penske Corporation.
 Penske purchased IndyCar and the Indianapolis Motor Speedway from Hulman & Co. in November 2019.
 In July 2025, Fox Corporation purchased a one-third stake in Penske Entertainment Corp for around $125–135 million.